MicrosoftDocs/azure-devops-docs/docs/user-guide/work-web-portal.md

 The web portal provides support for teams to collaborate through the planning, development, and release cycles.
 You use the web portal to perform both software development and administrative tasks.

 You can manage source code, plan and track work, define builds, run tests, and manage releases.
-The web portal connects you to the team project defined for an account in Visual Studio Team Services (VSTS) or within an on-premises Team Foundation Server (TFS).
+The web portal connects you to the team project defined for an organization in Visual Studio Team Services (VSTS) or within an on-premises Team Foundation Server (TFS).

-If you don't have a team project yet, create one in [VSTS](../organizations/accounts/create-account-msa-or-work-student.md?toc=/vsts/organizations/accounts/toc.json&bc=/vsts/organizations/accounts/breadcrumb/toc.json) or set one up in an [on-premises TFS](../organizations/projects/create-project.md).
+If you don't have a team project yet, create one in [VSTS](../organizations/accounts/create-organization-msa-or-work-student.md?toc=/vsts/organizations/accounts/toc.json&bc=/vsts/organizations/accounts/breadcrumb/toc.json) or set one up in an [on-premises TFS](../organizations/projects/create-project.md).
 If you don't have access to the team project, [get invited to the team](../work/scale/multiple-teams.md#add-team-members).

 >[!NOTE]
 >The images you see from your web portal may differ from the images you see in this topic.
 These differences result from updates made to VSTS or your on-premises TFS and [options that you or your admin have enabled](../project/navigation/preview-features.md?toc=/vsts/user-guide/toc.json&bc=/vsts/user-guide/breadcrumb/toc.json).
 However, the basic functionality available to you remains the same unless explicitly mentioned.